Managing absences at your business: a complete guide

 And if they have to attend a GP appointment, allow for flexible hours so they can start work earlier or finish later to make up for the time they’re away.

-3. Spot patterns in absences and iterate your rules and policies
+3. Spot patterns in absences to iterate your policies

-To be able to manage employee absence in a way that makes sense for your business, you need to be able to spot issues and patterns straight away.
+To be able to manage employee absence and avoid unauthorised absences, you need to be able to spot issues and patterns straight away.

 Let’s say for example that your company is closed for two weeks around Christmas and that you don’t allow for time off to be booked before or after – and despite this, many team members try and get this time booked off anyway.